History of the Indonesian rupiah: 1965–1991: the 1000 to 1 revaluation of the rupiah

-1992–1999: before and after the financial crisis
+1992–1999: before and after the Asian financial crisis

 By 1992, the rupiah was worth less than one fifth of what it had been worth when the 10,000 rupiah note had been introduced in 1970, and so a 20,000 rupiah note was produced, then the largest note ever seen in Indonesia.

-The Asian financial crisis of 1997–1998 reduced the rupiah's value by over 80% in a few months and was a major factor in the overthrow of President Suharto's government.
+The 1997 Asian financial crisis reduced the rupiah's value by over 80% in a few months and was a major factor in the overthrow of President Suharto's government.
 The rupiah had traded at about 2000–3000 rupiah per 1 USD, but reached a low of 16,800 rupiah per dollar in June 1998.
 The currency, which had been relatively stable in prior years, had its value destroyed.
 The government did not take any action to demonetise or revalue the banknotes, "Direksi 1998" merely redesigned the 10,000 and 20,000 rupiah notes.

 "Direksi 1999" saw a new Soepratman design for the 50,000 rupiah, replacing the commemorative note of Suharto, who had resigned after more than 30 years as Indonesia's president in the wake of the crisis.

 The banknote line-up was extended with a new denomination of 100,000 rupiah in 1999, by then worth about US$12.

 500 million notes of the 100,000 rupiah polymer note were printed, to all be issued within a month of November 1999.
 This was part of Indonesia's millennium bug preparations, lest there should be a great demand for cash after the new year.
 Polymer was chosen because, according to Bank Indonesia, plastic would be harder to counterfeit and would last longer.
 However, the notes were not popular in banks as counting machines were unable to count them accurately and there have been issues with the money sticking to one another due to the heat of the machine, and Indonesia has reverted to the use of paper notes.